 7. Stir in Ribena cordial and pour this over the cheesecake.
 Chill until set.

-If you like my recipe, click here, LIKE & FOLLOW Miki's Food Archives Facebook to receive more recipe updates.
+8. Serve chilled.
+If you like my recipe, click here, LIKE & follow Miki's Food Archives facebook page to receive more recipe updates.
+Don't forget to change the setting to 'SEE FIRST' if you wish to see my post on your Facebook news feed.
 Enjoy!

 Here are some feedback from those who have tried this recipe: